4 Days Hiking and Meditating Sedona with Vegans (and everyone else too!)

 A Scorpion of a Trail Hike

 And so I decided to get out and play.
 I had two hours to enjoy on the land, so I found a trail near my next appointment in Oak Creek down Upper Red Rock Loop Road.
 Easy parking at the trail head put me at the Pyramid Mtn Trailhead where I hiked the Scorpion-Pyramid Trail Loop for about three miles.
 Totally comfortable on my own, I headed out on the slick rock and red-soiled trail past ocotillo and nopales cactus.
 Mostly flat with a steep, short climb at the apex, I viewed, privately, Cathedral Rock and Red Rocks Park on my own.
-Off the beaten path and safe, I felt close enough to others in case I needed help, yet far enough way to feel the power of Sedona and the nearby Bell Rock and Cathedral Rock.
+Off the beaten path and safe as a solo hiker, I felt close enough to others in case I needed help, yet far enough way to feel the power of Sedona and the nearby Bell Rock and Cathedral Rock.

 Learning to Breathe